 Also supporting multiplayer, James created Bloxz, which gives players two minutes to score as many points as they can by collecting their own coloured blocks and avoiding enemy blocks.

-Sumo Digital told us that the Finalists’ caught the eye of Sumo Digital due to their technical knowledge and willingness to take on challenges outside their normal coursework.
-“James’ C++ and algorithms knowledge in particular made him stand out from many other graduates”
+Sumo Digital told us that the Finalists’ caught their eye due to their technical knowledge and willingness to take on challenges outside their normal coursework, saying “James’ C++ and algorithms knowledge in particular made him stand out from many other graduates”.

-“My experience was great, it was definitely a challenge.”
-Said James Hutchison.
+“My experience was great, it was definitely a challenge.” says James Hutchison.
 “I’d tell students to revise their C++ and general computing knowledge.
-It’s not just useful for the test, but the other stages as well, especially the judge panel where they really test you.”
+It’s not just useful for the test, but the other stages as well, especially the judges panel where they really test you.”

 Witek found the competition motivating, describing the chance to speak to people from the industry as “priceless”.
 When asked if he had any advice for students entering next year’s competition, Witek said “It’s as much about attitude and having a good personality as it is about technical skills.” and echoed James’ previous statement about the importance of knowing your C++ for programming students.

-We’re already planning our 2018 competition and will be accepting registrations later on in the year!
-If you’re a studio interested in getting involved in the competition, please do get in contact.
+We’re already planning our 2018 competition as part of our Grads In Games initiative and will be accepting registrations later on in the year!
+If you’re a studio interested in getting involved in the competitionor our wider outreach activities, please do get in contact.